 I'm interested in finding a work environment that encourages pragmatism when it comes to how we work, what we work on, and how technical debt is bought, managed, and paid back.

 I want my job to be about enabling people.
 I have experience in cloud infrastructure operations that has given me a strong understanding of the difference between running software locally, on CI, and in a deployed environment.
 I have lots of experience in taking a project and "shuffling" the code so that it becomes possible to expand it's feature set without buying unmanageable technical debt.
-All my experience is within small teams that have a wide range of responsibilities and I have seen the cost of different leadership and prioritisation approaches.
+Most of my experience is within small teams that have a wide range of responsibilities and I have seen the cost of different leadership and prioritisation approaches.

 I really enjoy and have passion for doing what I can to make it easier to do the technical parts of our job so that my colleagues can focus on the business problem itself.